All dishes are made fresh without the use of any precooked or readymade ingredients

 Our new Unagi Chirashi Lunch- and takeaway menu can be downloaded here (pdf)

-The diner menu can be downloaded here (pdf)
+The diner menu can be downloaded here (pdf).
+The wine list can be downloaded here (pdf).

 Download the piece by piece nigiri sushi menu here (pdf)